INDIANA HIGHWAY HISTORY

 INDIANA INTERSTATE HIGHWAY HISTORY

-Route # Replaced
+Route # Routes Replaced

 I-64 IN 62, IN 66